 2. Slips & Falls

 An apartment resident slipped and fell on a sheet of black ice while walking from the building to his car.
 He fractured his tibia and fibula and developed complications due to an underlying diabetic condition.
 According to the resident, the apartment owner and property manager failed to pre-treat the area prior to a major snowstorm and then failed to properly remove the snow and treat the walkway with salt or sand after the storm and during the “melt and re-freeze” cycle.
 Through mediation, the case was settled for millions of dollars.

 3. Security Negligence

-A renter of a self-storage facility in California was sexually assaulted and brutally beaten.
+A renter in a California self-storage facility was sexually assaulted and brutally beaten.
 The plaintiff’s lawsuit alleged that the facility failed to provide adequate lighting, operable security cameras, and functioning property security gates, and that there was negligence on the part of the on-site security guard.
 The case was settled for $2 million.